top of page

 The Zebrabar is situated in the middle of the National Park Langue de Barbarie.
 From the Zebrabar you can take a 90minute boat tour and observe the diverse birdlife.

 On a pirogue the tour you can see a breeding islands with pelicans, cormorants and seagulls.

-You can also take one of our kayaks and paddle to the breeding island and discover the nature on your own.
-Or if you feel like, you can walk over the sand bank where miles of empty sandy beach invites you to a relaxing walk.
+If you feel like, you can walk over the sand bank where miles of empty sandy beach invites you to a relaxing walk.

 National Park Gueumbeul

 On the way from Saint-Louis to the Zebrabar is the National Park Gueumbeul.

 Gazelles, oryx, turtles and monkeys are easy to spot in this 700ha park.
 Monkeys will sometimes jump over the fence and you can see them on the road.